Keith Grabowsky ~ Owner/ YAY CLAY! Instructor

 Alex Ball ~ YAY CLAY!
 Instructor

-- Alex’s childhood next door neighbor had a kiln, which is what sparked her pottery passion
+- Alex’s childhood next door neighbor had a kiln, which is what sparked her passion for ceramics

 Abigail Marian ~ YAY CLAY!
 Instructor